Jaguar XF (X260): Overview

 The XF is an evolution of the original J-Blade design pioneered in the X250 XF, with a largely similar silhouette.
 Effort was made to build a uniform design language across Jaguar's saloon range.

 The X260 XF uses 83 percent all-new parts compared with the previous model.
 The car is 7 mm shorter than the predecessor.
 Bodywork uses aluminium as the primary component of the body structure and chassis; the XF's bodyside panel is a single aluminium pressing.

 The chassis featured a fully independent suspension, including multiple "modes" in the S model providing either maximum comfort, maximum performance, or a setting in between.
 The standard model in the US featured a P250 247 HP Ingenium engine.
 Optional power included the P300 296 HP turbo 4 and the P380 380 HP supercharged V6 for the performance-oriented S model.
-Diesel engines, while available in other markets, were not available to customers in North America.
+Diesel engines, while available in other markets, were not available to customers in the US.

 The Sportbrake was introduced for sale in the US in 2018 where it was positioned as a competitor for other high performance estate cars.
 It was initially available only in S trim for North America, with the high performance F-Type 3.0L supercharged 380 HP engine and all wheel drive.
 The XF S in sportbrake trim was able to accelerate from 0-60 mph in 4.9 seconds.